2018 Parade Day Info

 No parking available and violators will be towed.

-San Francisco Pride has a new mandatory online training video for all parade participants so we can get oriented and move together safely and smoothly as one joyous unit up Market Street.
-We need a couple more folks to watch the video and complete the survey to register that you have trained as a Contingent Monitor.
+San Francisco Pride has a mandatory online training video for all parade participants so we can get oriented and move together safely and smoothly as one joyous unit up Market Street.
+In order to march, we need several volunteers also complete the training survey, selecting entering United in Spirit as the Contingent name and Code UN3711 to register that you have trained.
 Please email Michael Leslie once you have completed the training:

-The parade route goes along Market St. from Beale to 8th St. Some folks arrive early to watch the parade kick off at 10:30 a.m. and then gather in the assembly area by noon.
-Due to crowds, allow extra time to get to assembly.
-After arriving at the assembly area, contingent monitors and church/group leaders will sign-in at the Cable Car with the United in Spirit contingent coordinator, Michael Leslie.
-Organizers from each church will be provided with line-up information and contingent monitors will receive identifying buttons/stickers.
+The parade begins at 10:30 a.m. and goes up Market from Beale to 8th St. Some folks arrive early to watch the parade kick off at 10:30 a.m. and then gather in the assembly area by 11:45 a.m.
+After arriving at the assembly area, contingent monitors and congregation/group leaders will sign-in with the United in Spirit contingent coordinator, Michael Leslie.
+Organizers from each congregation will be provided with line-up information and contingent monitors will receive identifying buttons/stickers.
 As we are part of a large parade, there will be a waiting period in the assembly area.
 Use this opportunity to take photos and get to know and network with your fellow marchers!
 You can also add finishing touches to your signs or make-up, and finalize decorations on your banners and outfits.

-All are welcome as we share an inclusive communion service in the assembly area before we march.
-Let this experience transcend differences, increase our love, and unite us with one another.
-You do not need to hold any particular theology or even be a member of any church, to receive these gifts.
+Each year we share in an inclusive communion in the assembly area before we march.
+You do not need to hold any particular theology or even be a member of any congregation, to receive these gifts.
+Let this experience unite us across traditions.
+Folks from neighboring contingents may join us.
+All are welcome!
 So that everyone may participate, grape juice is served with bread as well as a gluten free option.
-Ministers who wish to volunteer for the service, please meet at the cable car at 10:30 am.
+Ministers or religious leaders who wish to volunteer for the service, please meet with the contingent coordinator, Michael Leslie, at 10:45 am.

-Before we step off on the parade route, take time for photos of the contingent, each church and group, as well as individuals with their signs and outfits!
-Sharing photos from the day along with the reasons we march helps spread our positive spiritual messages even further!
-You can also take video and photos during the parade and share your photos with the reason you march on our Facebook page.
-This is a great help in promoting future participation and can also be included in your church or denominational newsletter and sent to your church’s LGBT affirming group to demonstrate your efforts.
+Before we step off on the parade route, take time for photos of the contingent, each congregation and group, as well as individuals with their fabulous signs and outfits!
+Sharing photos from the day along with the reasons we march helps spread the love!
+You can also take video and photos during the parade and share them on our Facebook page.
+Use the hashtag: We are #UnitedinSpirit! to help spread the message and promote future participation.
+After the parade, write something up for your congregational newsletter and share it with your denomination’s LGBT-affirming group.

 - Be aware there is a waiting period in the assembly area